bgamari/ghc-wiki-import/type-functions-status.md

 **Current:**

-- Next: Check for overlapping instances and fix importing/exporting of families and their instances.
+- Next: (1) Last bist of import/export functionality; (2) check for overlapping instances.

 ## Parsing and Renaming